Contents of Article

 RFD [N·s-1] = 50N / 0.03s

-Instantaneous RFD: This value is measured by using the maximal tangential slope between two adjacent data points.
-In other words, the data is recorded using 1-milliseconds time-intervals, and from this, the change in force is divided by the change in time at every 1-millisecond time-interval.
-As this value of RFD is calculated every 1-millisecond, it provides a very precise measure of RFD.
+This value is measured by using the maximal tangential slope between two adjacent data points.
+In other words, the data is recorded using 1 millisecond time intervals, and from this, the change in force is divided by the change in time at every 1 millisecond time interval.
+As this value of RFD is calculated every 1 millisecond, it provides a very precise measure of RFD.

-Peak or Maximal RFD: This value of RFD is realistically as simple as it sounds, it is the largest amount of RFD produced during the movement.
-Most commonly, the value is identified by measuring the peak RFD during numerous sampling windows of: 1, 2, 5, 10, 20, 30, and 50 (40, 39).
-For example, if the strength and conditioning coach selected a sampling window of 5 milliseconds, they would measure peak RFD every 5-milliseconds (e.g. 0-5, 5-10, and 10-15 milliseconds and so forth).
+This value of RFD is really as simple as it sounds, it is the largest amount of RFD produced during the movement.
+Most commonly, the value is identified by measuring the peak RFD during numerous sampling windows of 1, 2, 5, 10, 20, 30, and 50 (40, 39).
+For example, if the strength and conditioning coach selected a sampling window of 5 milliseconds, they would measure peak RFD every 5 milliseconds (e.g. 0-5, 5-10, and 10-15 milliseconds and so forth).
 They would then simply identify the largest RFD value out of those recorded – this value is then the peak RFD.
-Whilst all of these sampling windows have been reported as reliable measures of peak RFD, the 20-millisecond sampling window has been shown to be the most reliable (39).
+Whilst all of these sampling windows have been reported as reliable measures of peak RFD, the 20 millisecond sampling window has been shown to be the most reliable (39).
 Table 4 demonstrates how to identify peak RFD during an isometric performance.

-Time to Peak RFD: As displayed in Table 4, this value of RFD is extremely straight-forward.
+As displayed in Table 4, this value of RFD is extremely straightforward.
 It is a useful tool for measuring performance as it provides the coach with information on how quickly the athlete is able to achieve their maximal explosive strength (i.e. peak RFD).
 Decreasing an athlete’s time to achieve peak RFD will allow them to produce higher forces in shorter periods of time, and therefore may increase their explosiveness and overall athletic performance.

-The RFD and its various measures (Average RFD, Time-Interval RFD, Peak RFD, and Time to Peak RFD) have all been shown to be a valid and reliable tool for assessing explosive strength (11, 39).
-However, the most reliable measures for assessing RFD appears to be any of the time-interval sampling windows (i.e. 0-30, 0-50, 0-90, 0-100, 0-150, 0-200, and 0-250 milliseconds), and peak RFD using 20-millisecond windows (39).
+The RFD and its various measures (Average RFD, Time-Interval RFD, Peak RFD, and Time to Peak RFD) have all been shown to be valid and reliable tools for assessing explosive strength (11, 39).
+However, the most reliable measures for assessing RFD appears to be any of the time-interval sampling windows (i.e. 0-30, 0-50, 0-90, 0-100, 0-150, 0-200, and 0-250 milliseconds), and peak RFD using 20 millisecond windows (39).
 It is therefore recommended that these two variables should be preferable when measuring RFD.

-Practical Application: How to improve the Rate of Force Development
+How do you improve your Rate of Force Development?

-The following types have training have all shown to improve RFD:
+The following types of training have all shown to improve RFD: